-Our personal boundaries are the boundaries we incorporate and work our lives around.
-It’s the boundaries we create for ourselves that we expect others to honour.
+Our personal boundaries are the boundaries we work our lives around.
+It’s the boundaries we create for ourselves that we expect others to abide by.

-We do have boundaries, but not many people will abide by them and will simply choose to ignore them.
+We have personal boundaries, but others may ignore them.
 Boundaries are there to tell others what they can and can’t expect from us and what we expect from them.
-Personal boundaries that protect us from people who are demanding, being too pushy, controlling and abusive.
+Personal boundaries are usually put in place by us, to protect us from people who are demanding, pushy, controlling and abusive.

 Physical boundaries apply to our personal space, our bodies and our privacy.

 Our emotional boundaries are the boundaries we use to separate our responsibility and emotions from another person’s boundaries.
 Emotional boundaries are healthy boundaries that protect us from feeling guilty for another person’s problems, or negative feelings.
 Those boundaries also help us negate and stop us from taking other people’s comments personally.